hellerve/talks/enthusiasticon-2020/notes.md

 to jump ahead.

 Let’s go to APL, because I’m running out of time.
-APL stands for “A Programming Languages”, but I always imagine it to stand for “Array Programming Language”.
+APL stands for “A Programming Language”, but I always imagine it to stand for “Array Programming Language”.
 APL and its descendants (there is a whole family, like for all languages that I mention in this talk) mostly operate on n-dimensional arrays.
 Everything is an operation on an array, and this, too, leads to idiosyncratic solutions.